chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/string_theory/2010_fall_string_theory_and_m_theory/chapters/lecture_02/narrative_map.md

 - The endpoint Neumann argument should not be buried inside a smooth derivation.
 It is one of the clearest places where the lecture raises a concrete puzzle and resolves it; it deserves to remain a visible tension point, ideally as a `Question & Answer` subsection.
 - The mode expansion section can become mechanically algebraic if the writer forgets the spoken payoff: the modes are the harmonics of the string, they decouple, and that decoupling is what restores the particle-like discrete spectrum promised earlier.
 - The closing remarks on open versus closed strings should remain a preview.
 Expanding them too much would distort the lecture’s pacing, since here they function as an outward-looking promise, not as the next developed derivation.

+## Source Accountability
+- The final chapter maps 73 chronological source beats and retains all 20 substantive classroom exchanges beside the arguments they test.
+- The audio at 00:28:31--00:28:58 is not recoverable, so no content is inferred from it.
+- The noisy continuum-limit passage at 01:05:34--01:05:58 is completed only where the surrounding speech and finished blackboard equations establish the algebra.
+- Modern clarification is visually labeled and limited to quantum-field dressing, light-front normalization, the status of \(\tau\), and oscillator zero-point energy.